Religion in Algeria: Christianity

+Baháʼí and Judaism

 The Baháʼí Faith in Algeria dates from 1952.
 Though the religion achieved some growth and organization through 1967 including converts, the period of the independence of Algeria when the country adopted Islamic practices in rejection of colonial influences and subsequently the religion was effectively banned in 1968.
 However, by 2010, the Association of Religion Data Archives estimated the population of Baháʼís in Algeria at 3,300 followers.

-The Jewish community of Algeria is of considerable antiquity, with some members claiming descent from immigrants from Palestine at the time of the Romans.
+The Jewish community of Algeria dates back to antiquity, with some members claiming descent from immigrants from Palestine at the time of the Romans.
 The majority are descendants of refugees from Spanish persecution early in the fifteenth century.
 They numbered about 140,000 before the Algerian War, but at independence in 1962 nearly all of them left the country.
 Because the 1870 Crémieux Decrees, which aimed at assimilating the colonists of Algeria to France, gave Jews full French citizenship, most members of the Jewish community emigrated to France.
 The small remaining Jewish population appeared to have stabilized at roughly 1,000.
 It was thought to be close to this number in the early 1990s.
 Although no untoward incidents occurred during the Arab-Israeli wars of 1967 and 1973, a group of youths sacked the only remaining synagogue in Algiers in early 1977.